 This is a response to J$’s Million Dollar club via BudgetsAreSexy.
-There are now 189 club members and it’s alllll because of the shiny looking badge you get from that mohawked man with the shiny coin collection.
+There are now 189 club members and it’s all because of the shiny looking badge you get from that mohawked man with the shiny coin collection.
 Neat huh!

 I am a firm believer that anyone can become a millionaire.
 In fact, I have a pretty good feeling that most people can become multi-millionaires if they tried.
 This is a mindset problem, not a money problem, you know what I mean?

 People say, “when I get a million dollars, then I’ll be happy because I’ll have security,” but that’s not necessarily so.
 Most people who acquire a million dollars want another and then another.
 Or they could be like a good friend of mine who made and lost every dime of a million dollars.
 It didn’t bother him a bit.
 He wasn’t excited about it, but he explained to me, “Zig, I still know everything necessary to make another million dollars, and I’ve learned what to do not to lose it.
 I’ll simply go back to work and earn it again.”– Zig Ziglar

-You need a learned skill set to build wealth and have enough dexterity in your character to keep the wealth.
-The timeline and method doesn’t matter.
+You need a learned skillset to build wealth and have enough dexterity in your character to keep the wealth.
+The timeline and method don’t matter.
 The stock market doesn’t matter.
 They can help.
 What’s important is the promise you make to keep hustling and saving.
 Everything else is just a matter of time.
 There is security in nothing else.
 None.
-You know the phrase castles in the air?
+Do you know the phrase castles in the air?
 It means at one point or another our dreams are far more rooted in fantasy then execution.
-We’re all ‘castles in the air’ before we learn there’s nothing & no one else to bet on but ourselves.We’re all castles in the air before we learn there's nothing & no one to bet on but ourselves.
-Click To Tweet
+We’re all ‘castles in the air’ before we learn there’s nothing & no one else to bet on but ourselves.

 In order for us to become millionaires, we pledge to the following for as long as our brains and bones are whole: